-So how does a patient begin to combat their pain?
+So how does a member begin to combat their pain?
 We must begin to combat pain by addressing BOTH the tissue damage AND the emotional damage.

 We address the tissue damage through supplement/dietary protocols, lifestyle changes, customized TrueRife programming/usage and other therapy regimens.

-We address the emotional damage through the use of the Rife machine and through supporting our patients in the following categories:
+We address the emotional damage through the use of the Rife machine and through supporting our members in the following categories:

-- Education – We want our patients to be educated and we use our websites, our books, our 2-Day Intensive and our patient support binders to lay the foundation for understanding our philosophies on cancer and dis-ease states.
-We want patients to be empowered enough to be their own researchers and advocates, intuitive to their body’s needs and capable of communicating their goals and needs.
+- Education – We want our members to be educated, and we use our courses, our books, our Member-Only Site and our resource/protocol binders to lay the foundation for understanding our philosophies on cancer and dis-ease states.
+We want our members to be empowered enough to be their own researchers and advocates, intuitive to their body’s needs and capable of communicating their goals and needs.
 The more you know, the less you’re dependent upon others and the less you’re a victim of your circumstances.

-- Behavioral Work – When patients experience pain, the pain causes fear.
+- Behavioral Work – When people experience pain, the pain causes fear.
 Conversely if they are afraid of their symptoms, their fear reinforces their physical pain and it becomes a vicious cycle.
-By stopping fear-promoting behaviors, patients can begin to take control of their pain.
+By stopping fear-promoting behaviors, members can begin to take control of their pain.

-- Emotional Work – There are a variety of emotional and spiritual practices we encourage patients to begin using to reduce the development or reinforcement of pain pathways.
+- Emotional Work – There are a variety of emotional and spiritual practices we encourage members to begin using to reduce the development or reinforcement of pain pathways.